 What are the best colleges with support and accommodations for students with learning disabilities?
-Here are some of the top schools for supporting learning differences in the US, and some other pointers on colleges for students with learning disabilities!
+Here are some of the top schools for supporting learning differences in the US, and some other pointers on the best colleges for students with learning disabilities!

 In recent years, more is being discovered and understood when it comes to learning disabilities in our students.
 And it’s a good thing too since over 4 million students live with one or more learning disabilities in the United States alone.

 With the number of children with learning disabilities such as ADD, ADHD, dyslexia, and more, it’s become even more vital to support these unique needs.
 There have been considerable strides in access and support for kids with learning disabilities, particularly in primary and secondary school.
 But is the same true for post-secondary?

 We’re happy to say that there are some truly phenomenal learning disability-friendly colleges across the United States!
 These schools are not only improving access to higher education, but they’re also pioneering new learning and teaching styles to help students from all backgrounds.

 So, what makes a school a top college for students with learning disabilities?
 If you deal with dyslexia, ADHD, or one of the many other learning disabilities faced by so many students, it only makes sense to choose a college with accommodations in mind.
 So how can you tell if a college is good at supporting students who learn differently?

 The first thing that might come to mind is academic support.
 While this is an important part of ensuring you succeed at school, it shouldn’t be the only thing you look for!
 Here are some other things to consider when applying for colleges with a learning disability: